CloudLabs-MOC/mslearn-fabric/Instructions/Labs/00-getting-started-v1.md

 ## Architecture

 This lab begins with setting up a workspace and a Lakehouse in the Data Engineering area.
 Next, Dataflows (Gen2) are created to import and configure data sources.
 These dataflows are then integrated into a pipeline for additional processing.
-Then  Data Warehouse is created, where tables are created and structured.
-Following this, data is queried and views are created for further analysis.
+Then  the Data Warehouse is created, with tables and their structure defined.
+Following this, data is queried, and views are created for further analysis.
 Finally, visual queries are developed to enable data visualization and provide insights.

 ## Architecture Diagram